 Distracted drivers often do not slow down before crashes.
 This can lead to serious collisions, like a rear-end accident, where victims cannot react in time.
 Victims receive no warning when drivers do not brake or swerve before a crash.
 They cannot brace for impact or take protective action.
 This often leads to more severe injuries.

-Many distracted driving accidents happen at intersections.
+Many distracted driving accidents occur at intersections.
 This occurs when drivers run red lights or stop signs.
 They often do this because they are not paying attention.
 These side-impact crashes frequently cause serious injuries.

 These accidents could have been easily prevented.
 This fact often makes the emotional impact worse for victims and their families.
 It adds more trauma on top of their physical injuries.